carbon-design-system/design-system-website/src/content/style/iconography/usage.md

 </svg>
 ```

-- `path_to_static-assets` is the path to your static assets where `bluemix-icons.svg` is located.
+`path_to_static-assets` is the path to your static assets where `bluemix-icons.svg` is located.

-- `icon_name` is the icon name, which will display the corresponding icon.
-Refer to the [library page](http://design-system.stage1.mybluemix.net/essentials/iconography.html#library) for a full list of icon names
+`icon_name` is the icon name, which will display the corresponding icon.
+Refer to the [iconography library page](http://carbondesignsystem.com/style/iconography) for a full list of icon names.

 ### CSS